-Specifically, the NVIDIA Omniverse™ ParaView Connector adds to ParaView a new Omniverse render view, two filters, plus a tab in ParaView’s settings dialog for global configuration.
-See Install Instructions for a walkthrough in configuring and using the connector.
+See Install Instructions and the sections for a walk through in configuring and using the connector.
 A condensed list of Features is also available.

 “Omniverse Connector” Render View